cbourke/ComputerScienceI/notes/1248-Fall2024/155E/13-searchingSorting.md

 #### Stability

-* A sorting algorithm is *stable* if it never transposes (swaps) two elements that are equal from teh original ordering
+* A sorting algorithm is *stable* if it never transposes (swaps) two elements that are equal from the original ordering
 * Ex:
   $$10, 3_a, 4, 3_b$$
 * A stable sorting algorithm would result in: